arthur469/WavenDB-Spell-Scraper/README.md

 ## Contact

-If you have any questions or need further assistance, please open an issue in this repository or contact [your email].
+If you have any questions or need further assistance, please open an issue in this repository.

 ---